ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-styles/index.md

     $scope: any,
     // A reference to the ag-Grid API.
     api: GridApi,
+    // A reference to the ag-Grid Column API.
+    columnApi: ColumnApi;
     // If provided in gridOptions, a context object
     context: any,
 }